Killing of Johnny Robinson: Events

 Early on Sunday morning, September 15, 1963, a Ku Klux Klan member placed a bomb with a timing device under the side steps of the 16th Street Baptist Church, which had served as the headquarters for the Birmingham Children's Crusade during April and early May.
 Two hundred worshipers were expected in the church that day and after the bomb detonated in the late morning, three 14-year-old girls and an 11-year-old girl were found killed, with twenty-two wounded.
-The incident prompted civil unrest that was further provoked by the shooting deaths of two young black men that day: 16-year-old Johnny Robinson, and 13-year-old Virgil Ware.
+The incident prompted civil unrest that was further provoked by the shooting deaths of two black children that day: 16-year-old Johnny Robinson, and 13-year-old Virgil Ware.
+Aside from civil unrest, there is no confirmed connection between these two teenagers and the victims of the bombing.

 Ware had been riding on the handlebars of his brother's bicycle when he was shot twice with a revolver by Larry Joe Sims, a white 16-year-old who supported the segregationist movement.
 Earlier that day, Sims had joined a fellow teenager, Michael Lee Farley, at the headquarters for the National States' Rights Party and set out to cruise the neighborhood together.
-Sims was later charged with first-degree murder but was convicted of second-degree manslaughter, while Farley pled guilty to second-degree manslaughter.
+Sims was later charged with first-degree murder but was convicted of second-degree manslaughter, while Farley pleaded guilty to second-degree manslaughter.
 Both teens were sentenced to seven months in jail, which was changed to two years probation.

 Robinson was about to join his sister for Sunday dinner, but had accompanied his friends to a gas station that was not far from the 16th Street Baptist Church.
-Several Caucasian men drove by, yelling racial slurs, waving Confederate flags, and throwing bottles.
-Robinson and his friends allegedly retaliated by throwing rocks at the cars.
-A police car then arrived on the scene; a police officer named Jack Parker was in the back seat, pointing a shotgun out the window.
+Several white men drove by, yelling racial slurs, waving Confederate flags, and throwing bottles.
+Some witnesses later said Robinson was with a group of boys who threw rocks at a car draped with a Confederate flag.
+A police car then arrived on the scene.
+Birmingham police officer Jack Parker was in the back seat, pointing a shotgun out the window.
 Parker later gave two differing accounts of the event, as he both claimed to have fired a warning shot and that the gun went off accidentally.

 Parker was white, as were all Birmingham Police officers at that time.
 He had joined the police force in 1951 and was 48 years old when he shot Robinson.
 At the time he was also the head of a Fraternal Order of Police.